redis/redis-doc/topics/cluster-tutorial.md

 Scripting a resharding operation
 ---

-Reshardings can be performed automatically without the need to manually enter the parameters in an interactive way.
+Resharding can be performed automatically without the need to manually enter the parameters in an interactive way.
 This is possible using a command line like the following: